simonpannek/Imparser/README.md

 # Imparser (Imposter-Parser)

 See who the Imposters in an Among Us round are without a modded client (just using Wireshark).

-I do not recommend using this in public rounds, as this ruins the game for others.
+**I do not recommend using this in public rounds**, as this ruins the game for others.
 This is just a showcase for what is possible if a game is implemented client-side.

 ## How to use?
 Open Wireshark, start listening on your Internet Connection and filter for